 Parents must contact the school to report an absence or illness.
-Our school uses the School Connects System.
-You can report a student late or absence by calling I-844-818-9908 OR by downloading an app or logging into the School Connects Parent Portal - https://parent.schoolconnectsweb.com/parentportal33/login/default.aspx?GSAlbertCD
+Our school uses the School Messenger System.
+You can report your student late or absent by calling 1-844-818-9908 OR by downloading an app OR logging into the SchoolMessenger Parent Portal - https://go.schoolmessenger.ca/#/account/login

 Students are expected to attend classes regularly and punctually.
 It is impossible to benefit from classroom experience unless he/she is in class.
 Attendance is taken each class and entered on the computer.
-Students reporting to school late or leaving for an appointment must check in or out at the office.
+Students reporting to school late or leaving for an appointment must check-in or out at the office.
 Students leaving the school must do the following:

-- A. Parent contacts the school office prior to student departure - B. Office personnel must speak to either parent/guardian

-C. Office personnel will then sign out the student
+- A. Parent contacts the school office prior to student departure - B. Office personnel must speak to either parent/guardian - C. Office personnel will then sign out the student missed due to absenteeism.

-Students are expected to make arrangements with a Study Buddy or email teachers directly to obtain assignments missed due to absenteeism.
 Teachers may choose to alter, omit or reschedule assignments or exams as a result of absenteeism.
 If a student is inexcusably absent, the parents/guardians will be contacted and students will be dealt with for skipping, making up equal time at lunch or after school hours.